It Could Take More Than a Century to Close the Computer Science Gap: Broadsheet

 ON MY RADAR

-How the U.S. beat Spain at the Women’s World Cup
+How the U.S. beat Spain at the Women’s World Cup New York Times

-Muslim women defy ban to swim in burkinis at French pool
+Muslim women defy ban to swim in burkinis at French pool BBC

-The wild ride at Babe.net
+The wild ride at Babe.net The Cut

-Maine House speaker to challenge GOP senator Susan Collins
+Maine House speaker to challenge GOP senator Susan Collins Bloomberg